remivisser/Java-StrFSeconds/Java/README.md

 display.
 Time untis are weeks, days, hours, minutes, seconds, milliseconds and microseconds.
 All time units will fill up until their adjecent
-(greater) is reached.
+(greater) time unit is reached.
-For example: Hours may accumulate over 23 if days are not specified and minutes may accumulate over 59 if hours are not specified.
+For example: Hours may accumulate over 23 if days are not specified in the formatString.
+Minutes may accumulate over 59 if hours are not specified in the formatString.
 This function rounds down.
 A time unit will only accumulate when "all it's seconds have passed".